Public Access qualified

 - Ecclesiastic Law

-Jonathan has a varied civil practice.
-Over the last three years he has accepted instructions in a wide range of litigation and advisory matters from the Foreign and Commonwealth Office (in the Kenya Emergency Group Litigation), Home Office (in the Grenfell Tower Inquiry and in relation to child sexual abuse and safeguarding issues), Attorney General’s Office and Ministry of Defence (in national security litigation), and Ofqual (in relation to regulatory enforcement).
+Jonathan maintains a varied civil practice.
+Over the last three years he has accepted instructions in a wide range of litigation and advisory matters from the Foreign, Commonwealth and Development Office (in the Kenya Emergency Group Litigation, several judicial reviews, and in relation to the FCDO’s programme of legal support to Commonwealth nations), Home Office (in the Grenfell Tower Inquiry and in relation to child sexual abuse and safeguarding issues), Attorney General’s Office and Ministry of Defence (in national security litigation), and Ofqual (in relation to regulatory enforcement).
 He also has experience of High Court and Upper Tribunal litigation arising out of professional regulation matters, and in the full range of civil hearings in the County Court.

 Alongside his particular expertise in regulatory, education and sports law, Jonathan has a strong specialist interest in public and administrative law and human rights, having previously led the Ministry of Defence’s team responsible for public law and human rights litigation and policy.
-In that capacity he worked closely with senior counsel including James Eadie QC, Jonathan Glasson QC and Jonathan Swift QC, managing the MOD’s defence of some of the most significant cases relating to security matters (including counter-terrorism, detention, rendition, intelligence, surveillance, training and the full range of military operations) in the 21st century, including the MOD’s first closed material procedure case since the coming into force of the Justice and Security Act 2013 and the landmark cases of Serdar Mohammed v Secretary of State for Defence EWCA Civ 843 and Al Saadoon and others v Secretary of State for Defence EWCA Civ 811.
-Alongside regular instructions to act for central and local government he is also retained as the statutory Independent Person for Bournemouth, Christchurch and Poole Council.
+In that capacity he worked closely with senior counsel including Sir James Eadie QC, Jonathan Glasson QC, Jonathan Swift QC (now Mr Justice Jonathan Swift) and Karen Steyn QC (now Mrs Justice Steyn), managing the MOD’s defence of some of the most significant cases relating to security matters (including counter-terrorism, detention, rendition, intelligence, surveillance, training and the full range of military operations) in the 21st century, including the MOD’s first closed material procedure case since the coming into force of the Justice and Security Act 2013 and the landmark cases of Serdar Mohammed v Secretary of State for Defence EWCA Civ 843 and Al Saadoon and others v Secretary of State for Defence EWCA Civ 811.
+Alongside regular instructions to act for central and local government he also teaches public and administrative law at the University of the West of England and is retained as the statutory Independent Person for Bournemouth, Christchurch and Poole Council and Salford City Council.

 Jonathan has also advised in and assisted with a wide range of cases in the Employment Tribunal and Employment Appeal Tribunal involving claims of religious discrimination, pregnancy and maternity discrimination, disability discrimination, and unfair dismissal, as well as the full range of non-contentious employment law matters.
 Before coming to the Bar, he worked in a number of senior HR-related (and other) roles within the Civil Service and gained wide-ranging practical experience of employment law matters as a trustee and school governor.